thomas051083/psd-psw/_pswlf-2020/faqs.md

 <b>11.
 How do I cancel a registration?</b>
 <br>There is an option to Cancel Order, under My Tickets in Eventbrite.
 If you are unable to do so, you can also email us at <a href="mailto:CSCOLLEGE_PSW@cscollege.gov.sg">CSCOLLEGE_PSW@cscollege.gov.sg</a> to cancel your registration.

+<b>12.
+How can I find out more about AUPE membership benefits and application?ow do I cancel a registration?</b>
+<br>AUPE is the largest public sector union in Singapore, representing employees in more than 50 ministries, statutory boards and organs of state.
+It works closely with Public Service Division and public agencies’ managements to co-create initiatives and solutions to address concerns, enhance workplace experiences and develop officers' careers.
+In addition, AUPE members enjoy an extensive range of benefits, ranging from training subsidies, welfare benefits to lifestyle privileges.

+For more information about AUPE & how to apply, please visit <a href="bit.ly/aupe-mshipguide">bit.ly/aupe-mshipguide</a>

+To sign up for AUPE membership:
+·       Apply online at <a href="https://www.ntuc.org.sg/wps/portal/aupe/home/signupform">https://www.ntuc.org.sg/wps/portal/aupe/home/signupform</a>; or
+·       Download the form from <a href="bit.ly/mshipform">bit.ly/mshipform</a>, complete and post it to us.

 For any further questions and information, please email to the respective contacts below: